 I don’t know about you, but nothing says “fall” like getting lost in a corn maze with my family!
-If you’re looking for one of the best in Georgia, then I recommend a visit to Uncle Shuck’s Corn Maze in Dawsonville.
+If you’re looking for one of the best in Georgia, then I recommend a visit to Uncle Shuck’s Corn Maze and Pumpkin Patch in Dawsonville.

 On our way home from Dahlonega, Ga, we stopped at Uncle Shuck’s Corn Maze for the first time.
 The boys were super excited and had been asking about it all weekend.